MirrorNetworking/Mirror/doc/articles/Classes/SyncLists.md

 SyncLists are array based lists similar to C\# [List\<T\>](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.list-1?view=netframework-4.7.2) that synchronize their contents from the server to the clients.

-A SyncList can contain items of the following types:
+A SyncList can contain any [supported mirror type](../Concepts/DataTypes.md).

--   Basic type (byte, int, float, string, UInt64, etc)

--   Built-in Unity math type (Vector3, Quaternion, etc)

--   NetworkIdentity

--   Game object with a NetworkIdentity component attached.

--   Structure with any of the above

 ## Differences with HLAPI